-It’s free to view the spectacular pet parade but if you feel like your pet is worthy of that kind of attention, then you can pay $15 per pet before the event or $20 per pet on the day of.
-The parade kicks off on December 15, 2019, at 2 pm.
-It doesn’t stop there!
-The pet expo lasts from 12 pm to 5 pm so you can really see all the wonderful pets out there.
+It’s free to view the spectacular pet parade but if you feel like your pet is worthy of that kind of attention, then you can pay to enter.

 Of course, there are competitions and prizes up for grabs!
 Enter your pet to win the best ugly sweater, the best costume, best in the show, best-costumed duo, and best float.
 Unfortunately, livestock is not eligible to enter but bring Fido and catto!

 Free is always awesome, however, sometimes you have to spend a few dollars to have a butt load of fun.
 It happens.
 Christmas in San Diego is a magical thing.
 You can get the magical feeling of the holidays even in this tropical town.
 For a few dollars, you can make the most out of the season!